 Last update: October 2021

 Here the term ‘sound canvas’ is defined as a device that consists of a compact sound system within a defined surface, made to stand vertically on walls, resembling a traditional canvas painting.
-It can include other materials, such as printed or painted images, lights and sensors for interactivity.
-In addition, multiple loudspeakers can be placed on the surface, allowing multichannel sound applications.
+Sound (via small speakers or other means) is fundamental, but it can also include various materials, such as printed or painted images, lights and sensors for interactivity.
+In addition, multiple speakers can be set on the surface and configured for spatial audio, allowing the art space to become a three-dimensional sonic space.
 This approach offers a range of possibilities to the field of composition and sound art, as it can be representative (e.g., soundscapes), performative, interactive or conceptual.

 Endless approaches can be taken to express art and sound through this format.
 For instance, sounds can be spatialised to different angles of a canvas and by utilising techniques of sound localisation and cinematic stereophony, an illusion of sound navigating through space can be achieved.
 Multisensory works can be achieved by combining sound with LED lights and other materials.

-Since 2014, a series of sound canvasses have been produced and presented to sound art conferences and exhibitions.
-The work has progressed through three different design stages:
+Since 2014, sound canvasses have been produced and presented at sound art conferences and exhibitions.
+The work has progressed through two main design stages:

 1) 2014-2017: Musical Painting (electronics and speakers are covered by fabric)

-Two sound canvasses exhibiting at the Threshold Festival 2017
+Two sound canvasses exhibited at the Threshold Festival 2017

 Belt of Orion (2021)